Business digital transformation: managing the process at every stage

 This process simply cannot be carried out using outdated methods and manual data processing.

-For maximum effectiveness, modern IT solutions should be used to simplify the task and reduce costs.
+To achieve maximum efficiency, it is necessary to use modern IT solutions that simplify the task and reduce costs.
 For example, specialized platforms such as Trello can be used for planning and monitoring, BI systems for business analytics, and RPA services such as UiPath for automating routine operations.

-Other commonly used tools include CRM systems to optimize interaction with the target audience; ERP services that help with resource and budget planning; cloud platforms such as Google Cloud, designed to enable scaling and fast integration at every level of the business; and communication apps that make it possible to exchange information in fractions of a second and always stay up to date on the team's work.
+Also commonly used are CRM systems for optimizing interaction with the target audience; ERP services that help with resource and financing planning; cloud platforms such as Google Cloud, whose purpose is to provide scalability and fast integration at all levels of the business; and applications for efficient, fast communication, which make it possible to exchange information in fractions of a second and always stay up to date on the team's work.

 For the most effective management of digital transformation, it is recommended to use several tools rather than just one to optimize the process at every stage.